 Try Organic Argan Oil for Hair and Skin from Kate Blanc.
 This argan oil is 100% pure, cold-pressed and USDA certified organic.
 It helps to keep your brows healthy and shiny.
 It also helps to moisturize the skin under your brows.

 After the procedure, you can slightly correct the shape of eyebrows by combing them at hair growth direction at least twice a day.
 This way, you will prolong the lamination effect and keep your eyebrows neat and beautiful.

 Do not use face wash gels, tonics, and cosmetics with any aggressive agents.
 After lamination, abstain from peeling and cosmetic procedures for at least a week.
 When you start washing your face a few days after the procedure, make movements toward the eyebrow growth line – this way, you will preserve their shape.

 Other Things You Should Know When Maintaining Laminated Eyebrows

 Laminated eyebrows can last from 3 to 8 weeks.
 It all depends on how fast your natural hairs grow out and how good you are at maintaining them.
 If you take good care of your laminated brows using the suggestions above, they can last for up to 10 weeks!

-If you are unsatisfied with the way your laminated eyebrows look, the best way to reverse laminated eyebrows is to just let your brows grow and cut off the laminated strands as they grow out.
+If you want to remove the brow lamination, the best way to get rid of brow lamination is to just let your brows grow and cut off the laminated strands as they grow out.
 However, if you are looking for faster way, here are some things you can try: